weschang15/tfidf-visualization/README.md

 **Task 1 solution**

 Written in JavaScript because I don't know enough of the Python syntax, however you can take what I've written and attempt to write the python version.
-To run the example, run the following command in your terminal:
+To run the example, run the following command in your terminal while at the **root of the project**:

 ```bash
 node src/task-1